Using ML and AI in the Energy Sector (With Case Studies)

-Traditional forecasting techniques may use limited inputs to forecast demand, such as day of week, temperature or location.
-Deep learning, on the other hand, can have many more variables and uncover relationships that may not seem obvious to the human eye.
-It also includes automatic feature extraction, which means that I can throw a ton of data at a neural network and it's going to deemphasize the variables that aren't important.
+Traditional forecasting techniques may use limited inputs to forecast demand, such as the day of the week, temperature, or location.
+Deep learning, on the other hand, can have many more variables and uncover relationships that aren’t obvious to the human eye.
+It also includes automatic feature extraction, which means that we can throw a ton of data at a neural network and it's going to deemphasize the variables that aren't important.

 However, it’s not a panacea – in this case of our pandemic stay-at-home orders, ML would have failed too.
 Thankfully the forecast in our example was an overestimate, not an underestimate, which can cause widespread blackouts.

 Reduce Power Grid Emissions with a Software Upgrade

 Power grid operators have to learn that software isn’t something to take lightly.
 It’s important to understand that you can reduce grid emissions and grid cost with a software upgrade.

 If we change the way that we dispatch generators, including the way we plan and forecast, we can heavily mitigate carbon emissions, reduce costs for consumers, and help improve the ability to meet future demand.